Methodology & Data

 What Is The Care Economy? page

-To develop the circles of care data visualizations, we estimate the total amount of care and non-care activities for adults aged 18 and over on a typical day using the ATUS.
-We aggregate these values over all adults to get the total amount of time spent on activity based on different types of care activities.
+To develop the Shaping Care Provision visual, we estimate the total amount of time spent conducting care and non-care activities for adults aged 18 and over on a typical day using the ATUS.
+We aggregate these values over all adults to get the total amount of time spent on different types of care activities.
+We use the last five years of ATUS data to get a larger sample for analysis.
+We group similar activities together into general categories.
+The crosswalk between the ATUS categories and the groupings can be found in the GitHub repository ATUSActivityCrossover.csv file.

-To estimate formal care occupations, we identify jobs that are care-related in the IPUMS CPS-ASEC.
+To estimate paid care occupations, we identify jobs that are care-related in the IPUMS CPS-ASEC.
 We define a care job as a paid occupation that involves providing care or assisting with the provision of care for another human (i.e., nurses, teachers, housekeepers), and segment to only include employed individuals.
+Identification of care jobs can be somewhat subjective.
+To account for this, we used three independent coders to label each occupation as a care job or not.
+For over 94% of occupations, there was agreement between the three coders.
+In cases of ambiguity, we apply an inclusive definition of care occupations and include these occupations in the analysis.

-For each occupation and activity, we calculate a median wage as well as the number of people who engage in each care job or activity.
-The median wage for care occupations includes both full-time year-round (FTYR) and part-time workers.
-For unpaid activities, we created a crosswalk of similar activities from care jobs in the formal sector, and we assumed the median wage value for workers based on the crosswalk.
-The crosswalk and more specific examples of the types of care work used are available in the detailed methodology available here.
+For each occupation and activity, we calculated a median wage and the number of people who engaged in each care job or activity.
+The median wage for care occupations included both full-time year-round (FTYR) and part-time workers.
+For unpaid activities, we created a crosswalk of similar activities from care jobs in the paid sector and assumed the median wage value for workers based on the crosswalk.
+The crosswalk is available in the detailed methodology available here.

 Broader Impacts page